QUaServer/QUaServer/README.md

 objSupl1->addReference({ "Supplies", "IsSuppliedBy" }, objSensor1);
 ```

-The `registerReference()` method has to be called in order to *register* the new references type as a *subtype* of the *NonHierarchicalReferences*.
+The `registerReference()` method has to be called in order to *register* the new reference type as a *subtype* of the *NonHierarchicalReferences*.
 If the reference type is not registered before its first use, it is registered automatically on first use.

 The registered reference can be observed when the server is running by browsing to `/Root/Types/ReferenceTypes/NonHierarchicalReferences`.
 There should be a new entry corresponding to the custom reference.

 <p align="center">
   <img src="./res/img/03_references_01.jpg">